cockroachdb/docs/v2.0/stop-a-node.md

 ### Considerations

-As mentioned above, by default, if a node stays offline for more than 5 minutes, the cluster will consider it dead and will rebalance its data to other nodes.
-Therefore, before temporarily stopping nodes, if you expect any node to be offline for longer than 5 minutes, you should first set the `server.time_until_store_dead` [cluster setting](cluster-settings.html) to higher than the `5m0s` default.
+By default, if a node stays offline for more than 5 minutes, the cluster will consider it dead and will rebalance its data to other nodes.
+Before temporarily stopping nodes to perform planned maintenance (e.g., upgrading system software or performing a [rolling upgrade](upgrade-cockroach-version.html)), if you expect any nodes to be offline for longer than 5 minutes, you can prevent the cluster from unnecessarily rebalancing data off the nodes by increasing the `server.time_until_store_dead` [cluster setting](cluster-settings.html) to match the estimated maintenance window.

-For example, let's say you're upgrading system software on a group of servers, and the nodes running on the servers may be offline for up to 15 minutes as a result.
+For example, let's say you want to maintain a group of servers, and the nodes running on the servers may be offline for up to 15 minutes as a result.
 Before shutting down the nodes, you would change the `server.time_until_store_dead` cluster setting as follows:

 ~~~ sql
 > SET CLUSTER SETTING server.time_until_store_dead = '15m0s';
 ~~~

-After completing the system upgrades and restarting the nodes, you would then change the setting back to its default:
+After completing the maintenance work and restarting the nodes, you would then change the setting back to its default:

 ~~~ sql
 > SET CLUSTER SETTING server.time_until_store_dead = '5m0s';